 • If you have given us your consent to process your data, you can withdraw this consent at any time, using the same methods that you used to give your consent.
 Any processing of your personal data that took place from the time at which you granted your consent to the time at which you withdrew it will still be considered to have been lawful.

-• To exercise your rights, it is sufficient to send a letter by post to the responsible agency (see first section for responsible agency) or by e-mail to: (e-mail: everyworks@deutschebahn.com text: everyworks@deutschebahn.com)
+• To exercise your rights, simply send a letter by post to the controller at DB InfraGO AG, Adam-Riese-Str.
+11-13, 60327 Frankfurt or by e-mail to: (e-mail: everyworks@deutschebahn.com text: everyworks@deutschebahn.com)

 When are cookies used?